Papio South drops entertaining contest to Millard North

 Millard North star Hunter Sallis finished with 25 points, eight assists, five rebounds and three steals.

-Jared Mattley was the star for the Titans, recording 21 points and nine assists.
-Coach Hueser had high praise for his senior guard.
+Mattley was the star for the Titans, recording 21 points and nine assists.
+Hueser had high praise for his senior guard.

 “Another game of eight or nine assists and 21 points,” Hueser said.
 “He is kind of under the radar with some people but he is just a highly, highly efficient point guard and in my opinion, one of the best in the metro.”